KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 Open, honest, and respectful communication is essential within our lab.
 As such, I expect all members of the HEART-GeN lab to treat others with respect.
-This means to treat others the way they want to be treated, not withholding information, and listening carefully.
+This means treating others the way they want to be treated, sharing information openly, and listening carefully.
 Slack is our primary communication channel for day-to-day needs.
 Email is reserved for major administrative items and should be used infrequently.